codegowhere/react-inject-env/README.md

 There have been a few workarounds, with the most common solution being to load environment variables from an external source.
 However this now causes the additional problem that environment variables can only be accessed asynchronously.

-## Goals
+### Goals

-`react-inject-env` attempts to solve this problem in the simplest and most straightforward way with the following in mind:
+`react-inject-env` attempts to solve this problem in the simplest, and most straightforward way with the following goals in mind:

 1. Does not require a rebuild
-2. Minimal code change involved
+2. Minimal code change required
-3. Allows sync access of environment variables
+3. Allows synchronous access of environment variables
 4. Supports a wide amount of tools and scripts
 5. Works with command line environment variables
+6. Simple and straightforward

-## Compatibility
+### Compatibility

 `react-inject-env` was built with support for both `create-react-app` and `dotenv`.